elix22/Sokol.NET/docs/BUILD_SYSTEM.md

 - Push to `main` or `develop` branches
 - Pull requests to `main` or `develop` branches
 - Manual workflow dispatch

+### Auto-commit to Repository
+When building from the `main` branch (push event), the workflow will:
+1. Build all platform libraries
+2. Automatically commit them back to the `libs/` folder
+3. Push to `main` branch with commit message `[skip ci]` to prevent infinite loops
+4. Include build information (commit SHA, workflow run link, library sizes)

+This ensures the repository always has the latest pre-built binaries available for users to clone and use immediately.

 ### Build Matrix